-h the UK caused by the Human Genital warts are a common STI diagnosed papillomavirus HPV types 6 and 11.
-Intections are common in the sexually active population (14).
+Genital warts are a common STI diagnosed in the UK caused by the Human papillomavirus HPV types 6 and 11.
+Infections are common in the sexually active population (14).
 Transmission is through direct skin contact with an infected individual.
-Lesions are most often multiple and non-pigmented, such as condylomata acuminata (flesh-coloured, soft exophyto papillomatous lesions); keratotic warts (thickened horny papules); flat warts (macular lesions) and papular warts.
-Lesions may be seen anywhere throughout the anogenital skin and mucosa including the vulva, vagina, cervix, urethral, meature and anal canal.
+Lesions are most often multiple and non-pigmented, such as condylomata acuminata (flesh-coloured, soft exophytic papillomatous lesions); keratotic warts (thickened horny papules); flat warts (macular lesions) and papular warts.
+Lesions may be seen anywhere throughout the anogenital skin and mucosa including the vulva, vagina, cervix, urethral, meatus and anal canal.
 Extragenital sites include the lips, oral mucosa, oropharynx, larynx, conjunctivae and nasal cavity (15,16).

-Diagnosis is machelinically and usually no laboratory tests are required, although in some cases oppy may be required for confirmation (15)
+Diagnosis is made clinically and usually no laboratory tests are required, although in some cases a biopsy may be required for confirmation (15)

-Prior to the introduction of the National HPV immunisation programme, rates of genital warts donosed in sexual health services in England had been increasing since the 70 (17).
-Recent data suggests genital warts diagnoses in all ages remained able with 26,133 diagnoses in 2023 compared to 26,068 diagnoses in 2022.
+Prior to the introduction of the National HPV immunisation programme, rates of genital warts diagnosed in sexual health services in England had been increasing since the early 1970 (17).
+Recent data suggests genital warts diagnoses in all ages remained stable with 26,133 diagnoses in 2023 compared to 26,068 diagnoses in 2022.
 Amongst the largely vaccinated age group of 15 to 17 year olds diagnoses remained low (104 in 2022, then 107 in 2023) (3).